owid/covid-19-data/public/data/README.md

 If you are interested in the individual files that make up the complete dataset, or more detailed information, other files can be found in the subfolders:

+- [`latest`](https://github.com/owid/covid-19-data/tree/master/public/data/latest): shortened version of our complete dataset with only the latest value for each location and metric (within a limit of 2 weeks in the past).
+This file is available in CSV, XLSX, and JSON formats.
 - [`jhu`](https://github.com/owid/covid-19-data/tree/master/public/data/jhu): data from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, related to confirmed cases and deaths;
 - [`testing`](https://github.com/owid/covid-19-data/tree/master/public/data/testing): data from various official sources, related to COVID-19 tests performed in each country.
 This folder contains two files with more detailed information:
   - [`covid-testing-all-observations.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-all-observations.csv) includes, for each historical observation, the source of the individual data point, and sometimes notes on data collection;